 So.
 What’s My Genre?

-But dark erotic fiction is what I want to write and efforts to excise it from my writing have left me blocked or with the work creeping in anyway.
-So I’m dedicated to the genre.
-But that’s another post.
+But whether my work is primarily erotica, romance, or fantasy, dark erotic fiction is what I want to write and efforts to excise it from my writing have left me blocked or with the work creeping in anyway.
+Like it or not, this dark muse chose me so I’m dedicated to the genre.